 Several concepts and terms appear in the film and throughout the materials on this website that are rarely used outside of LGBTQ Studies or gay rights activism.
 Here we offer additional information related to some of these terms and concepts.
 These include: heteronormativity, homonormativity, LGBTQ, metronormativity, progress narrative, queer, rural/urban, and visibility politics.

-Some of the material in this section has been pulled from Dr. Carly Thomsen’s book manuscript in preparation.
+Some of the material in this section has been pulled from Dr. Carly Thomsen’s book Visibility Interrupted: Rural Queer Life and the Politics of Unbecoming.

 Metronormativity, a term coined by J. Jack Halberstam, refers to those ways of thinking that assume that cities are better for LGBTQ people than rural spaces (2005).
 Metronormative thinking links welcoming, safe, and liberated with the city and dangerous, homophobic, and closeted with the rural.
 Rural Queer Studies scholars have challenged the assumption that the lives of LGBTQ people in rural places are defined by homophobia, violence, and fear; in fact, some scholars have argued that there are no more hate crimes per capita in rural areas than in urban places because of the ways in which such crimes are enabled by the types of anonymity that do not typically exist in rural places (Gray 2016).